LogoAMRGearbox

 Core Conclusions And Key Numbers

-Mid-layer summary for fast decisions: what is likely to work, where limits begin, and who should not use a 0.5 hp worm gearbox path without additional validation.
+Mid-layer summary for fast decisions: what is likely to work, where limits begin, and who should not use the selected 0.5 hp / 1/4 hp intent path without additional validation.

 Conclusion 1: Speed Match Gate